Timeline of the Yemeni revolution (January – 2 June 2011): 19 February

 Several anti-government protesters have been injured in clashes with supporters of Yemen's president, as both sides fired pistols and assault rifles, the first reported use of firearms by demonstrators.
 Five Saleh opponents were wounded by gunfire, three of them seriously, and three were wounded when demonstrators threw stones at each other outside the university.
 Around 1,000 anti-government demonstrators chanted "Leave!
 Leave!" and "The people want the fall of the regime!", and between 200 and 300 Saleh supporters called for dialogue.

-In southern Yemen, where resentment of rule from Sana'a has run high, dozens of men used their cars in the town of Karish to block the main road between Taiz and Aden, shouting for "the fall of the regime".
+In southern Yemen, where resentment of rule from Sanaa has run high, dozens of men used their cars in the town of Karish to block the main road between Taiz and Aden, shouting for "the fall of the regime".
 In Aden as many as 400 protesters staged a peaceful sit-in, holding banners saying: "No to oppression.
 No to corruption".
 The local council of Sheikh Othman, a directorate in Aden, said in a statement it resigned in protest at the use of live bullets by security forces against protesters which led to deaths and injuries in the city on Friday.
-In Sana'a, the editor of the defence ministry newspaper was wounded when he was beaten and stabbed by anti-government protesters.
+In Sanaa, the editor of the defence ministry newspaper was wounded when he was beaten and stabbed by anti-government protesters.

 20 February

-Some tribes joined student sit-ins at Sana'a University on 21 February.
+Some tribes joined student sit-ins at Sanaa University on 21 February.

-Protests continued as students started a sit-in at Sana'a University.
-Tents were set up in front of Sana'a University's gate, while thousands of people also staged sit-ins in the cities of Ibb and Taiz.
+Protests continued as students started a sit-in at Sanaa University.
+Tents were set up in front of Sanaa University's gate, while thousands of people also staged sit-ins in the cities of Ibb and Taiz.
 Some tribal representatives came from Arhab, Nahm, Anis (in Dhamar), Shabwah and Abyan to support the peaceful protests, engaging in traditional Yemeni dances with the students.
 Students from Al-Razi institute declared a sit-in as well.